tris203/hawtkeys.nvim/README.md

 :HawtkeysAll
 ```

-This will launch a window showing all existing keymaps collected from Neovim bindings and from anlysis of your config file.
+This will launch a window showing all existing keymaps collected from Neovim bindings and analysis of your config file.

 ### Showing Duplicate Keymaps